Is your sex life slip sliding……..away?

 You may need a tune up!
 Yep a good old-fashioned lube job!

 Share your sexual challenges with your partner so that he/she does not personalize these sexual challenges!
 Be sure you are going to a menopause specialist, so that you can talk this over with a doctor who understands your situation and is up on the latest information and treatments.
-Many women find that systemic hormone replacement therapy (HRT) is the best answer for them.
-Systemic hormone therapy (HT), which allow estrogen to circulate throughout the bloodstream and to all parts of the body.
-Available in many forms: a pill, injection, patch, gel, and spray.
+Many women find that systemic hormone therapy (often referred to as HT) is the best answer for them.
+Systemic hormone therapy allows estrogen to circulate throughout the bloodstream and to all parts of the body.
+Available in many forms: a pill, injection, patch, gel, cream and spray.
 Others find that local estrogen therapy (LET) which is applied directly to vaginal tissues works magic for them.
 LET goes directly to the affected area, with minimal absorption of estrogen into the bloodstream.
 There are several different kinds of LET, including creams, a ring, and a tablet.
-Some women need a combination of treatments.
+Some women need a combination of of both HT and LET to really tackle the problem.

 Water Based lubes can contain a number of plant based ingredients (in addition to water), such as aloe (aloe barbadensis), guar gum (Cyamopsis tetragonolobus), flax seed extract (Linum usitatissimum), and locust bean gum (Ceratonia siliqua).
 They are often combined with preservatives – some natural, such as tocopherols (vitamin E) and citric acid, and in other cases synthetic preservatives, such as potassium sorbate, parabens and propylene glycol.
 They can also contain glycerin, xylitol and phenoxyethanol.
 They tend to dry out much faster than oil or silicone base lubes and can become tacky (heaven knows we don’t want to wear anything tacky) and sticky.
 However, they clean up easily, do not stain the bed sheets and get along just fine with latex condoms and toys!
 Some new lubricants contain carrageenan (a seaweed product) which serves to moisturize the lubricant to minimize the tackiness or stickiness associated with water based lubes.